 Lisa Carter, MD, MPH. received her undergraduate degree, medical degree, and Master’s of Public Health at University of North Carolina at Chapel Hill.
 Lisa works at the Family Health Center of Worcester, a busy community health center that serves an ethnically diverse, low-income, urban population.
 She has been greatly inspired by the work of 134 Collaborative, and is honored to be a part of its leadership.

 Advisory Board Members

 Tim Cummings has been a business development consultant working with non-profits and small businesses.
 A native of Rhode Island, he received his B.S. in Justice and Law Administration from Western Connecticut State University, and his M.B.A. in Management & Strategy from Western Governors University.
 Tim served on the 134 Collaborative board from 2015-2016.

 Peter T. Hahn is currently a member of the Faculty of the Gabelli School of Business at Roger Williams University.
 Previously, Peter served in various senior management positions at the President and CEO level in the pharmaceutical, medical device and medical software industries.
-Peter has also served as a member of the Finance and Marketing Advisory Committees of the South County Hospital System and was marketing advisor to the Courthouse Center for the Arts, both located in Southern Rhode Island.
 In addition to his teaching, he has organized and directed numerous RWU student project teams focused on social enterprise strategy, planning and finance with Social Enterprise Greenhouse (SEG) entrepreneurs.
-He has been an advisor to the 134 Collaborative Executive Director and Board of Directors through his role as SEG Mentor.
+He has been an adviser to the 134 Collaborative Executive Director and Board of Directors through his role as SEG Mentor.
 He holds an MBA and doctorate from Columbia University.